Genomic Analysis Laboratory

 Genomic Analysis Laboratory and Center of Excellence for Stem Cell Genomics

-I play a lead role in the activities of the recently established Center of Excellence for Stem Cell Genomics (CESCG).
+I also play a lead role in the activities of the recently established Center of Excellence for Stem Cell Genomics (CESCG).
 This center, funded by the California Institute of Regenerative Medicine (CIRM), aims to foster collaborations with stem-cell biologists in the state of California and the two nodal CESCGs (at Salk Institute and Stanford University).
 We have initiated several interesting projects, which "apply genomics and bioinformatics approaches to stem cell research to accelerate fundamental understanding of human biology and disease mechanisms, enhance cell and tissue production and advance personalized cellular therapeutics."
-We are collaborating with four of the seven applicants selected for this program: (1) Prof. Gay Crooks at UCLA to identify and overcome transcriptome barriers to generating hematopoietic stem cells from pluripotent stem cells, (2) Prof. Guoping Fan at UCLA for genomic analysis of stem cell differentiation in human overgrowth syndrome, (3) Prof. Kelly Frazer at UCSD for population wide study of functional genomics of drug induced electrophysical phenotypes in human cardiomyocites and (4) Prof. Benoit Bruneau at UCSF to study the epigenomics of human cardiac differentiation and congenital heart disease.

 For more information on my research activities (including past research) and background, please visit my website by clicking here»

 For full (and current) list of publications, please click here.